 As a musical director, pianist and vocal coach, Vicky has worked broadly in Australia’s entertainment industry.

 Vicky is currently Assistant Musical Director for ‘Moulin Rouge!
 The Musical!’
-Previously Vicky was Assistant Musical Director on the hit musical, “Come From Away” playing at the Comedy Theatre.
-Last year she toured the country as Associate Musical Director for ‘Beautiful: The Carole King Musical’.
+Previously Vicky was Assistant Musical Director on the hit musical, ‘Come From Away’ and toured the country as Associate Musical Director for ‘Beautiful: The Carole King Musical’.

 She has worked on some of the biggest shows to have graced the Australian stage in recent years such as ‘Singin’ in the Rain, ‘Wicked’, ‘Xanadu’, ‘Les Miserables’ and ‘Grease’.
 She has been Musical Director of ‘Motherhood The Musical’, and ‘Elegies: A Song Cycle’, and been nominated for Greenroom Awards for her work on ‘John and Jen’ and ‘Thrill Me’.